moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

   roslaunch panda_moveit_config demo_chomp.launch

-Testing CHOMP with Obstacles in the Scene
+Running CHOMP with Obstacles in the Scene
 +++++++++++++++++++++++++++++++++++++++++
-To test CHOMP in an evironment with obstacles, you can run any of the sample python scripts:
+To run CHOMP in an evironment with obstacles, you can run the sample python script:

-- `collision_scene_example_cluttered.py <./scripts/collision_scene_example_cluttered.py>`_ or

-- `collision_scene_example_sparse.py <./scripts/collision_scene_example_sparse.py>`_.
+  `collision_scene_example.py <./scripts/collision_scene_example.py>`_

-The first scripts creates a cluttered scene with four ostacles.
-The second script creates a simple scene with one obstacle.
-One can change the position/size of the obstacles to change the scene.
+This scripts creates a cluttered scene with four ostacles or a simple scene with one obstacle depending on the argument given to the script.
+One can also change the position/size of the obstacles to change the scene.

 To run the CHOMP planner with obstacles, open two shells.
 In the first shell start RViz and wait for everything to finish loading: ::